Great Traverse of Japan

 Day 3 Tokyo to Hakone Round Trip: Mt.
 Fuji, Owakudani Valley, Lake Ashi Cruise

-Continue on the ropeway to the enchanting Lake Ashi, famous for its amazing views of Mt.
+Continue on the ropeway to the enchanting Lake Ashi, and join your guide for a ride on a cruise to capture amazing photos of Mt.
 Fuji.
-Hop on a pirate ship cruise and sail across the peaceful waters.
-As you snap incredible photos of Mt.
-Fuji, you might wonder: Why is it so sacred to the Japanese?
-In this mountainous country, where people traditionally lived in valleys, the Japanese respect the towering mountains deeply.
-After many moves to Tokyo’s flatlands, they often feel disconnected and miss the familiar mountains that serve as spiritual anchors.
-Fortunately, they can still see the majestic and graceful Mt.
+You might wonder: why is Mt.
+Fuji so sacred to the Japanese?
+In a country where many traditionally lived in valleys, the Japanese hold their towering mountains in deep respect.
+After relocating to Tokyo’s flatlands several times, they often feel detached and yearn for the familiar mountains that act as spiritual anchors.
+Luckily, they can still see the majestic Mt.
 Fuji in the distance, which remains a powerful spiritual symbol.
-Once on land, your guide will accompany you on the trip back to Tokyo.
+When on land, your guide will accompany you on the return trip to Tokyo.

-Continue on the ropeway to the enchanting Lake Ashi, famous for its amazing views of Mt.
+Continue on the ropeway to the enchanting Lake Ashi, and join your guide for a ride on a cruise to capture amazing photos of Mt.
 Fuji.
-Hop on a pirate ship cruise and sail across the peaceful waters.
-As you snap incredible photos of Mt.
-Fuji, you might wonder: Why is it so sacred to the Japanese?
-In this mountainous country, where people traditionally lived in valleys, the Japanese respect the towering mountains deeply.
-After many moves to Tokyo’s flatlands, they often feel disconnected and miss the familiar mountains that serve as spiritual anchors.
-Fortunately, they can still see the majestic and graceful Mt.
+You might wonder: why is Mt.
+Fuji so sacred to the Japanese?
+In a country where many traditionally lived in valleys, the Japanese hold their towering mountains in deep respect.
+After relocating to Tokyo’s flatlands several times, they often feel detached and yearn for the familiar mountains that act as spiritual anchors.
+Luckily, they can still see the majestic Mt.
 Fuji in the distance, which remains a powerful spiritual symbol.
-Once on land, your guide will accompany you on the trip back to Tokyo.
+When on land, your guide will accompany you on the return trip to Tokyo.

 ★ Considerate Service Concerning Mt.
 Fuji’s Visibility